-The Gathered View
+The Gathered View for the younger set

 Newsletter of the Prader-Willi Syndrome Association

 MARCH-APRIL 1990

-VOLUME XVI, NUMBER 2
+VOLUME V, NUMBER 2

-Prader-Willi Syndrome in Australia by Vanja A. Holm, M.D.
+Prader-Willi Syndrome in Australia

+by Vanja A. Holm, M.D.

 I had the privilege of being invited to be the keynote speaker at the 3rd National Biennial Conference of the Prader-Willi Syndrome Association of Australia, held in Perth, W. Australia.
 The program was impressive and included talks about genetics by Dr. A. Hockey and endocrinology by Dr. G. Bryne.
-Dr. P. Montgomery, who is with Irrabeens, their Authority for Intellectually Handiapped Persons, reviewed .ata accumulated on the syndrome in W.Australia.
+Dr. P. Montgomery, who is with Irrabeens, their Authority for Intellectually Handicapped Persons, reviewed data accumulated on the syndrome in W.Australia.
 Exercise, dietetics, recreation, speech therapy, residential care and education were also well covered.
 An airline strike made travel difficult but people still came from as far away as New Zealand.
 A Haydn Williams Fellowship financed my trip.
 Dr. Williams is the founder and developer of Curtin University of Technology in Perth.
 He has a 6-year-old grandson with Prader-Willi Syndrome.
 Colleen Liston, steering committee member, organized my 6-week program (4 weeks in Perth, 4-5 days each in Adelaide, Melbourne and Sydney).
 A trip to Rotnest Island in the Indian Ocean outside of Perth was to be the post conference highlight.
 It was, but on a different scale than intended by the organizers.
 The island was named by the early Dutch seafarers who thought that the island quokkas (small marsupials) were rats.
-It has been used as a prison for aborigines and as a defense post during the two World Vars but is now a seaside resort.
+It has been used as a prison for aborigines and as a defense post during the two World Wars but is now a seaside resort.
 We traveled on a very windy spring day down under and many people got seasick on the trip over (except the persons with Prader-Willi Syndrome, of course).

-Prader-Willi Syndrome.

-In Melbourne,

-Victoria, I gave grand

-rounds on Prader-Willi

-Syndrome and spoke at a

-public lecture attended by

-parents and professionals.

-I also had an opportunity

-to meet with families and

-professionals in the Prader-Willi Syndrome clinic.
-Sydney, N.S.W., also

-has a Prader-Willi Syntheir daughter with the

-15q deletion had Ang-
+In Perth I met with other parent organizations, gave grand rounds, talked to university students and visited many schools, organizations and facilities.
+Prader-Willi Syndrome Association in Adelaide, S. Australia, met from morning tea till afternoon tea.
+During lunch I had time to talk at some length with a set of parents who during my talk discovered that their daughter with the 15q deletion had Angelman Syndrome not Prader-Willi Syndrome.
+In Melbourne, Victoria, I gave grand rounds on Prader-Willi Syndrome and spoke at a public lecture attended by parents and professionals.
+I also had an opportunity to meet with families and professionals in the Prader-Willi Syndrome clinic.
+Sydney, N.S.W., also has a Prader-Willi Syn-